lukecav/awesome-wp-speed-up/README.md

 * [TwicPics](https://wordpress.org/plugins/twicpics/) - TwicPics is a real-time image processing service that enables individuals and businesses of all sizes to deliver high performing and rich visual content with easy setup.
 * [Edge Caching and Firewall with BunnyCDN](https://wordpress.org/plugins/edge-caching-firewall-bunnycdn/) - Edge Caching and DDoS protection made simple.
 * [Amazon AWS CDN](https://wordpress.org/plugins/aws-cdn-by-wpadmin/) - Setup Amazon Cloudfront CDN for your website.
 Now with intuitive layout and more flexibility.
 Also supports WordPress Multisite installation.
+* [RocketCDN](https://wordpress.org/plugins/rocketcdn/) - RocketCDN automatically rewrites all URLs to be served by our content delivery network (CDN).
+Easy CDN deployment to WordPress.

 ## Image Optimization Plugins
 * [EWWW Image Optimizer](https://wordpress.org/plugins/ewww-image-optimizer/) - The EWWW Image Optimizer is a WordPress plugin that will automatically optimize your images as you upload them to your blog.